aristanetworks/avd-workshops/workshops/jinja-yaml.md

 ## What is YAML?

 YAML is what's officially referred to as a data serialization language.
-While that sounds complex, data serialization is simply the process of converting objects within a data model into a byte stream for the purpose of storing or transferring it.
+While that sounds complex, data serialization is the process of converting objects within a data model into a byte stream for the purpose of storing or transferring it.
 Breaking this down, we know when trying to automate configuration management or deployment, we need to specify ***what*** it is we want to configure, that is, what should our desired end state configuration look like. ( **intent based networking** )

 An important note is about why we are talking about and using YAML in the first place.
 As mentioned in the beginning, YAML is a data serialization language, however, it is not the only one.
 Some other common, data serialization languages are XML, JSON, and CSV.
 The reason we are particular towards YAML is that not only are there libraries available in most programming languages, but also because as the following table shows, it is very human readable.